AFTERCARE WITH MOR INK TATTOO

 An important part of tattoo aftercare is protecting your tattoo from the sun, which should be maintained throughout the life of your tattoo.
 Powerful UV rays can and will fade the ink in your tattoo just as they fade the ink in your clothing.

 Make sure that you always apply SPF 30 or higher sunscreen to your tattoo whenever it is exposed to direct and strong sunlight.
 This simple tip can help avoid fading for years if it is followed diligently.

-There are a number of tattoo aftercare products on the market that make various claim to prolong your tattoos life.
+There are a number of tattoo aftercare products on the market that make various claims to prolong your tattoo's life.
 While many of them have been shown to work in some cases, the fact of the matter is that the effect of any product is dependent on your skin and your tattoo.

 Keeping these tips in mind when you’re thinking about complementing your tattoo aftercare with a product:

 Allergic reactions: Test your product on another part of your body to avoid an allergic reaction directly on your tattoo.